Skip to content

 Bog Garden created with pond liners for damp loving plants providing colour throughout the year.

 Millennium Wood planted in 2000 provides shelter for the garden which was very exposed to South West winds.
-It consists mainly of native species with a few specimen plantings.
-The canopy is now forming and enabling us to commence developing snowdrops, bluebells and ferns within the wood.
-We maintain an extensive network of paths within this area.
+It consists mainly of native species with a few specimen plantings and extensive collection of snowdrops, bluebells and ferns.

 Birch Walk.
 A newly planted collection of birch with a wide range of coloured barks under planted with maples, shrubs and spring bulbs.